SCP-CN-Tech/Interwiki/README.md

 regardless of whether the site is configured to use HTTP or HTTPS (or both).

+Note the `interwiki-stylable` class in the wrapping container.
+This indicates to CSS themes that the interwiki is capable of being styled itself, and does not need to have styles externally approximated (e.g. by using CSS filters).
+This is used by themes targeting multiple sites with Interwikis that may or may not be this new Interwiki, such as Black Highlighter, for example.

 <details>
 <summary>
 <b>Example of using ListPages to determine community</b>